Note: Some of the material in this story is MATURE.

 “I watched TV all day.”

-After what seemed an eternity of pretending he was unaware of her still standing there, Annie finally sighed heavily and went into the bedroom.
+After what seemed an eternity of pretending he was unaware of her still standing there, glaring intently at the unseen TV, Annie finally sighed heavily and went into the bedroom.

 The following day consisted of EVA and Scott surfing the internet and chatting.
-EVA listened to everything that Scott wished to talk about and even had intelligent responses to offer.
-It was like starting a new romance for Scott.
+EVA listened to everything that Scott wished to talk about and had intelligent responses to offer.
+It was like starting a new romance.
 They talked and got to know each other.

 Scott could not recall the last time he had been so content.